Feven98/capstone_blog/planning.md

 # Project Summary

-Guzo is a blog app that enables you to post about the things you want to share with other people and also let you see and comment on other peoples post.
+Guzo app is a blog app that enables you to post about the things you want to share with other peoples and also let you see and comment on other peoples post.

 # Problem the app addresses